Activities Attire Boating Covid Dining Features Fishing Getting There Groceries Liquor Lodging

-© 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013 Ernie Martin
+© 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014,

 Overview.
-Only 126 nautical miles east of Miami (and pronounced Great Harbour Key), GHC is a secluded out-island 6.7 miles long by 1.5 miles wide.
-It had its heyday in the 1960's, after being developed as a luxury resort and attracting such vacationers as Cary Grant, Douglas Fairbanks, Jr., and Brigitte Bardot.
-Ten years later the development stopped and over the years some of the resort's opulent facilities deteriorated; however, key infrastructure elements (e.g., roads, airport runway, electrical power, telephone service, marina) are in good condition and well maintained.
-Today the island is a quiet, simple paradise, with beautiful beaches (click picture above), great fishing and a well-protected marina.
-More importantly, it is blessed with wonderful people (about 500 live on the island).
-There is very little shopping and virtually all transactions are cash (both U.S. and Bahamian currency circulate) -- there are no ATMs, and credit cards are accepted only for marina slips/services/fuel (they take only Visa and Mastercard and add a 5% surcharge) and in some instances for lodging.
+Only an hour from Miami (and pronounced Great Harbour Key), GHC has what Travel and Leisure has called one of the most beautiful beaches in the world.
+It is a secluded out-island 6.7 miles long by 1.5 miles wide, which had its heyday in the 1960's, after being developed as a luxury resort and attracting such vacationers as Cary Grant, Douglas Fairbanks, Jr., and Brigitte Bardot.
+Ten years later the development stopped and over the years some of the resort's opulent facilities deteriorated; however, key infrastructure elements (e.g., airport runway, electrical power, telephone service, marina) are in good condition and well maintained.
+Today the island is a quiet, simple paradise.
+In addition to its beautiful beaches (click to enlarge the beach picture), it has great fishing, a well-protected marina, and wonderful people (about 500 live on the island).
+There is very little shopping.
+Bring plenty of cash (both U.S. and Bahamian currency circulate) because only a few merchants accept credit cards.
+To enter, U.S. citizens and residents only need whatever documents they would need to re-enter the U.S.

 Getting There by Boat.
 It's an easy voyage by boat from Florida, with minimal risk of reefs.
 Larger boats take a course that passes north of Bimini to the west end of the Stirrup Cays just north of GHC, then straight to the marina.
 Smaller boats (e.g., up to 30 feet) coming from Miami can take a direct course passing south of Bimini along a line of latitude 25o 40.5'N; at 30 knots it's under 5 hours.
 For more info see the blue box on the boating page.